melmel27/comakery/README.md

 ## Enforcing Maximum Holders Rules

 By default blockchain addresses cannot receive tokens.
-To receive tokens the issuer gathers AML/KYC information and then calls `setAccountPermissions()`.
+To receive tokens the issuer gathers AML/KYC information and then calls `setAddressPermissions()`.
 A single user may have multiple addresses.
 The issuer can track the number of holders offline and stop authorizing holders when the maximum holders amount has been reached.

 If you need online enforcement for the maximum number of holders implemented contact noah@comakery.com

 ## Exchanges Can Register Omnibus Accounts

 Centralized exchanges can register custody addresses using the same method as other users.
-They contact the Issuer to provision accounts and the Transfer Admin calls `setAccountPermissions()` for the exchange account.
+They contact the Issuer to provision accounts and the Transfer Admin calls `setAddressPermissions()` for the exchange account.

-When customers of the exchange want to withdraw tokens from the exchange account they must withdraw into an account that the Transfer Admin has provisioned for them with `setAccountPermissions()`.
+When customers of the exchange want to withdraw tokens from the exchange account they must withdraw into an account that the Transfer Admin has provisioned for them with `setAddressPermissions()`.

 Talk to a lawyer about when exchange accounts may or may not exceed the maximum number of holders allowed for a token.